Endodontics

 Section of Endodontics

-The Section of Endodontics is a unit within the Division of Cognitive and Regenerative Sciences.
+The Section of Endodontics is a unit within the Division of Regenerative and Reconstructive Sciences.
 Endodontics is a specialty of dentistry dealing with the etiology, diagnosis, prevention, and treatment of the diseases of the pulp and periradicular tissues.
 The mission of our Section is to maintain excellence in teaching, research, and service to our patients and the community.

 The Section of Endodontics welcomes volunteers in clinical activities as well as in the other educational and academic activities, including clinical teaching, lectures, seminars, course preparation and organization, research, and service.